gaba-dev-1/TFT-Assets/README.md

 Here's a quick overview of the directory structure:

-assets:
+Assets:
-- units: Collection of units png square icons.
+- Units: Collection of units png square icons.
 (60)
-- traits: Collection of traits png square icons including bronze, silver, gold, prismatic versions.
+- Traits: Collection of traits png square icons including bronze, silver, gold, prismatic versions.
 (26)
-- items: Collection of items png square icons using apiName format.
+- Items: Collection of items png square icons using apiName format.
 (422)

-data:
+Data:
 - Entities informations including game stats, apiName and more in unified units, traits, items jsons.
 - News and guides also in jsons.